celery/celery/docs/userguide/workers.rst

 -------------------------------
 .. versionadded:: 2.3

+broker support: *amqp, redis, mongodb*

-You can change the soft and hard time limits for a task by using the ``time_limit`` remote control command.
+There is a remote control command that enables you to change both soft and hard time limits for a task — named ``time_limit``.

 Example changing the time limit for the ``tasks.crawl_the_web`` task to have a soft time limit of one minute, and a hard time limit of